harvardartmuseums/api-docs/sections/image.md

 **fileid** describes the unique numeric identifier for a file

+**accesslevel** describes the accessibility of a record
+0 – Restricted.
+Image record is restricted to certain API keys
+1 – Public.
+Image record is available to all API keys

 **renditionnumber** describes the unique name for the image; this often takes the form of a prefix + serial number; the prefix can provide hints as to when, why, and how we made the image

 **date** describes either the date of creation of the image record in our collections management system OR the date of creation of the image itself (this is very fuzzy data)